History of Abkhazia: Abkhazia from 1917 to 1921

-The relations between the central and autonomous authorities were soon clouded by the abortive landing, on June 27, 1918, of a Turkish force supported by the Abkhaz nobles, J. Marghan and A. Shervashidze.
-Georgia responded with the arrest of several Abkhaz leaders and the limitation of the autonomous powers of the APC that precipitated some sympathies from the Abkhaz to the Russian White forces which engaged in the sporadic fighting with the Georgians in the north of Abkhazia.
-The reaction was even harsher when the Abkhaz officers of the Georgian army, Commissar Marghania and Colonel Chkhotua, staged a failed coup in October 1918.
-On October 10, the APC was disbanded and Abkhazia's autonomy was abrogated for six months.
+On October 10, the council was dissolved and Abkhazia's autonomy was abrogated for six months.
 A new Abkhaz People's Council, elected in February 1919, adopted an act of Abkhazia's autonomy within the framework of the DRG, which was also supported by the Soviet government.
 The status was confirmed in the Constitution of Georgia adopted on February 21, 1921, on the eve of the Soviet invasion of Georgia.

 Soviet Abkhazia

 Despite the 1920 treaty of non-aggression, Soviet Russia’s 11th Red Army invaded Georgia on February 11, 1921, and marched on Tbilisi.
 Almost simultaneously, 9th (Kuban) Army entered Abkhazia on February 19.
 Supported by the local pro-Bolshevik guerillas, the Soviet troops took control of most of Abkhazia in a series of battles from February 23 to March 7, and proceeded into the neighbouring region of Mingrelia.

 On March 4, Soviet power was established in Sukhumi, with the formation of the Abkhazian Soviet Socialist Republic (Abkhazian SSR), subsequently recognized by the newly established Communist regime of the Georgian SSR on May 21.
 On December 16, however, Abkhazia signed a special "union treaty" delegating some of its sovereign powers to Soviet Georgia.
-Abkhazia and Georgia together entered the Transcaucasian SFSR on December 13, 1922 and on 30 December joined the Union of Soviet Socialist Republics.
-Abkhazia's ambiguous status of Union Republic was written into that republic's April 1, 1925 constitution.
+Abkhazia and Georgia together entered the Transcaucasian SFSR on December 13, 1922, and on December 30 joined the Union of Soviet Socialist Republics.
+Abkhazia's ambiguous status of Union Republic was written into that republic's April 1, 1925, constitution.
 Paradoxically, an earlier reference to Abkhazia as an autonomous republic in the 1924 Soviet Constitution remained unratified until 1930 when Abkhazia's status was reduced to an Autonomous Soviet Socialist Republic (ASSR) within the Georgian SSR.
 Except for a few nobles, the Abkhaz did not participate in the 1924 August Uprising in Georgia, a last desperate attempt to restore the independence of Georgia from the Soviet Union.